RinaProg/Find-Phone-Details/README.md

    + STEP-2:Click the sign up for free section.
    + STEP-3:Subscribe the Number Verificatin Api for free.
    + STEP-4:Now sign in the page and get your own api key.
-   + STEP-5:Run main.py file and the project will be launched.
+   + STEP-5:Run main.py file and the project will be 🚀
-   + Enjoyed it.
+   + Enjoyed it 🥳

 ## TECHNOLOGY USED: